 Hailed by a 2nd grade classroom as “wreely nice and kind” and “the coolest man on erth,” Taylor Morris enjoys blurring the lines between violin and fiddle.
 Eagerly collaborating across musical genres, he has performed in 48 states and 13 countries as an alumnus of the Canadian world-music troupe Barrage, with duo partner Tricia Park, with chamber-folk string sextet The Sound Accord, or as a soloist.
 Offstage, Taylor obtained a master's in education from Harvard University and teaches nationally as a guest educator and clinician.
-He co-founded/co-directs the Gilbert Town Fiddlers (an extracurricular high school fiddle group), serves as a guest lecturer at Arizona State University, maintains a private violin studio outside Phoenix, and regularly works with students and educators around the country to explore the incredible variety of ways to make music with string instruments.
+He co-founded/co-directs the Gilbert Town Fiddlers (an extracurricular high school fiddle group), serves as a guest lecturer at Arizona State University, maintains a private violin studio outside Phoenix, and regularly works to help students and educators alike experience the thrill of taking musical ownership and finding their own meaningful ways to make music.

 Adam Gurczak is a Boston-based performer, educator, and arts organizer who is passionate about collaboration and social change through music.
 He has performed with various ensembles like the New England Symphony, Boston New Music Initiative, Boston Chamber Symphony, New England Philharmonic, and Tucson Symphony Orchestra.
 Outside of the classical realm, he regularly performs with folk artists like Rachel Sumner and Sarah Grella; works as the Artistic Programs Administrator for the Grammy Award winning Silkroad Ensemble; and is a part-time performance manager at Club Passim, a non-profit arts organization and music venue.
 As a teacher, he runs his own private studio and works at StringPlay, which he has been part of since its founding in 2013.
 Previously, he taught at the Josiah Quincy Orchestra Program, where he co-taught in two orchestras with students ranging from grades 1-5; the New England Music Academy; and as a section coach for various schools in Tucson, AZ.
 Adam has a master’s in music from Boston Conservatory at Berklee and graduated summa cum laude from the University of Arizona with a B.M. in Music Performance, a B.A. in Italian Studies, and a Thematic Minor.
 Beyond performing and teaching, he is also a freelance photographer, designer, and painter, working with unconventional mediums like tea and coffee.
 To learn more about Adam, visit his website.